How Important is BMI to Your Body Goals?

 Even with little body fat, taller people have a higher BMI.

-According to a University of Oxford study, a person’s height can affect their BMI values.
-Because of how BMI is calculated, it tends to increase a taller person’s BMI despite having low body fat.
+According to a University of Oxford study, a person’s height can affect their BMI.
+Because of how BMI is calculated, it tends to increase when a person is taller.

 Ethnicity